The following is a list of major risk factors related to the DWTI Group’s business activities and other matters.

 However, it takes a great deal of time for the fruits of R&D activities related to new drug development to tie in with Group earnings.
 Moreover, there are cases where R&D efforts do not bear fruit.
 Consequently, funds raised may not tie in with the returns expected by investors.

 ② Stock acquisition rights

 In addition, since the exercise of stock acquisition rights is, in principle, at the discretion of the holder of such rights, it is possible that all or part of the rights may not be exercised, depending on trends in the market price of DWTI’s stock.
 Therefore, it may take a certain amount of time to procure the planned funds, or it may not be possible to procure the funds.
+Furthermore, if the bonds with stock acquisition rights are not converted into shares, the remaining bonds with stock acquisition rights must be redeemed in a lump sum at par on the redemption date (December 27, 2027).
 If the stock acquisition rights are not exercised and it becomes difficult to raise funds in that way, the Group may review its business plan and explore other fundraising methods.